Brian Carey

-Brian Patrick Carey (born 31 May 1968) is a former Irish international footballer who played in the Football League for Leicester City as well as Wrexham, whom he also served as manager.
-Since his playing retirement he has worked as the Assistant Manager at Doncaster and Wolves and Chesterfield FC.
+Brian Patrick Carey (born 31 May 1968) is an Irish former international footballer who played in the Football League for Leicester City as well as Wrexham, whom he also served as manager.
+Since his playing retirement he has worked as the Assistant Manager at Doncaster Rovers, Wolverhampton Wanderers and Chesterfield.
 He was the Lead Professional Development a Coach at Blackburn Rovers until May 2015.
 He is a UEFA A Licence Coach, holds a BSc in Sport Coaching and Exercise Science and he has represented Republic of Ireland at Senior International Level.

 Playing career

 Carey started his football career with Greenwood FC in Togher, Cork.
 He also played for Albert Rovers.
 He later signed for Cork City where he made a number of appearances in the centre of defence in a season that ended in defeat in the 1989 FAI Cup Final.

 After several impressive displays, Carey signed by Sir Alex Ferguson for Manchester United on 24 August 1989 and he stayed there for four years.
 During his time at Manchester United, Carey joined Wrexham on loan and played in the memorable FA Cup third round tie where they knocked out reigning league champions Arsenal 2–1 at the Racecourse Ground in January 1992.
 In November 1993, he was transferred to Leicester City and within three years had rejoined Wrexham on a permanent deal, having played 58 times in the league for the Foxes.
 The highlight of his time at Filbert Street came in the 1994 Division One playoff final, when he helped them beat local rivals Derby County 2–1 and win promotion at Wembley to the Premier League after seven years away from the top flight.

 His time at the Racecourse Ground spanned nine years, where he was captain and virtually an ever-present under manager Brian Flynn.
 Following his retirement as a player through injury in July 2005, he remained at Wrexham as a coach.